uviclibraries/gen-ai-research/additional-resources.md

 # Additional Resources

-## Learn the basics
-- GenAI overviews and classroom guides (insert your preferred links)

 ## Debugging playbook (why outputs suck, and the exact fix)
 Use this when the model gives you nonsense.